pkardas/notes/books/ddd.md

 - Distilling the model - drop unneeded concepts
 - Brainstorming and experimenting

-Effective domain modelers are knowledge crunchers (take a torrent of information and prove it for relevant trickle).
+Effective domain modellers are knowledge crunchers (take a torrent of information and prove it for relevant trickle).
 Knowledge crunching is a collaborative work, typically led by developers in cooperation with domain experts.
 Early versions or prototypes feed experience back into the team and change interpretations.

 All projects lack knowledge - people leave, team reorganisations happen - in general, knowledge is lost.
-Highly productive teams grow their knowledge continuously - improve technical knowledge along with general domain-modeling skills, but also seriously learn about specific domain they are working on.
+Highly productive teams grow their knowledge continuously - improve technical knowledge along with general domain-modelling skills, but also seriously learn about specific domain they are working on.
 The accumulated knowledge makes them effective knowledge crunchers.

 Software is unable to fill in gaps with common sense - that is why knowledge crunching is important.